CarlKCarlK/range-set-blaze/examples/simd/simd_summary.md

-# Selected Rust SIMD Structs, Methods, etc
+# Selected Rust `Simd` structs, Methods, etc

 ## Stucts

 - [`Simd`](https://doc.rust-lang.org/nightly/core/simd/struct.Simd.html) - a special, aligned, fixed-length array of [`SimdElement`](https://doc.rust-lang.org/std/simd/trait.SimdElement.html).
+We refer to a position in the array and the element stored at that position as a "lane".
 - [`Mask`](https://doc.rust-lang.org/nightly/core/simd/struct.Mask.html) - a special boolean array showing inclusion/exclusion on a per-lane basis.

 ## SimdElements